up42/docs/source/going-further/filters.rst

 ``limit``
 ~~~~~~~~~
-   The maximum number of results to be returned.
+   The maximum number of images to be returned.
 Default is 1.
 The
    maximum is 5 by default, if you have a payment method associated
    with your account you will be able to set it up to 10 in the
    project settings page.
 For higher values please get in touch with